 The most exciting addition to our new monitor is a new online dashboard available to all clients.
 This dashboard will be shareable around your organisation, giving you the latest results in an interactive format that allows you to cut charts by relevant demographics, as well as interrogate the data in a user-friendly format.
 For those of you who prefer to receive the traditional PowerPoint decks, we will still be producing these and you will also be able to export the charts you create from your online dashboard directly into PowerPoint.

-If you would like to hear more about our new brand research and how the Charity Brand Evaluator can help you create your unique brand model then get in touch with Jenny Smith at email@example.com or call 020 7426 8888.
+If you would like to hear more about our new brand research and how the Charity Brand Evaluator can help you create your unique brand model then get in touch at firstname.lastname@example.org or call 020 7426 8888.